AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end B;

-In this updated version of the source-code example, we have not only just a limited view of packages :ada:`A` and :ada:`B`, but also, each package is just visible in the private part of the other package.
+In this updated version of the source-code example, we have not only just a limited view of package :ada:`B`, but also, each package is just visible in the private part of the other package.

 Limited view and other elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~